 To characterize the indoor environment, it is necessary to estimate the distribution of population exposed to levels of indoor noise at each level of outdoor noise.
-The columns under the heading "INDOOR" correspond to levels of the building envelope noise level reduction, $\Delta L_A$ .
-At the top of each column, one enters the appropriate fraction of the building envelope noise isolation.
-Since the example in Table 5.5 corresponds to existing construction, the data entries are obtained from the distribution given in Table 5.4 by the worksheet format and is denoted by the entry $L{dn1}$ .
+The columns under the heading "INDOOR" correspond to levels of the building envelops noise level reduction, $\Delta L_A$ .
+At the top of each column, one enters the appropriate fraction of the building envelops noise isolation.
+Since the example in table 5.5 corresponds to existing construction, the data entries are obtained from the distribution given in table 5.4.

+Each cell in the array of table 5.5 corresponds to an indoor noise level due to the outdoor noise environment.
+The indoor level is predatermined by the worksheat format and is denoted by the entry $L{dnL}$ .
 For example, with an outdoor environment in the interval 60-65 dB (center at 62.5 dB) and an envelope noise level reduction in the interval 15-20 dB (center 17.5 dB) the average indoor noise level is estimated to be 45 dB (62.5-17.5).
-For this cell, the population experiencing this indoor noise level of 45 dB is estimated by multiplying the total population in the outdoor interval (3.21M) by the fraction of construction exhibiting the level of noise isolation (0.3360) to obtain the estimate 1.0786M.
+For this cell, the population experiencing this indoor noise level of 45 dB is estimated by multiplying the total population in the outdoor interval (3.21 M) by the fraction of construction exhibiting the level of noise isolation (0.3360) to obtain the estimate 1.0786 M.

 This process is repeated for each cell in the array.
 Since indoor noise exposures less than 45 dB are not considered to impact the population, it is not necessary to completely fill the table.
 It is only required to calculate the indoor population exposure for levels of indoor noise equal to or greater than 45 dB.
 The total estimate of population indoor noise exposure is then obtained at each level of indoor noise by summing each entry in the array at each level of indoor noise exposure.
-In the format of Table 5.5, the cells of constant indoor sound level are located on a diagonal running from upper left to lower right.
+In the format of table 5.5, the cells of constant indoor sound level are located on a diagonal running from upper left to lower right.